Find Trade Colleges

 • Rubber Tile Floor Layer

-In 2016, there was an estimated number of 16,300 jobs in the United States for Floor Layer.
+There were about 16,300 jobs for Floor Layer in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Floor Layer by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 undefined